regensa18/AdvProg2018/week_4/README.md

 Sometimes GitLab may have delays on running your code because it uses shared instance of runners.
 You can manually run the unit tests in your own PC without having to commit and push it to your repository.
-You can do so by executing the following command in your
-shell: `python -m unittest week_4/test_week4.py`
+You can do so by executing the following command inside week 4 directory: `python -m unittest test_week4.py`

 You also need to create a simple decorator function named `logged()` in this exercise.
 The specifications for the decorator function is